zenglenn42/opengl-tutorial-tbb/README.md

 # Model Transform Tutorial

 Okay, so now we have a nice class for translating, rotating, and scaling our models by leveraging a transform uniform variable in our vertex shader.
-The uniform is updated on the CPU side between draw invocations and picked up by the vertex shader where it mutates gl_Position.
+The uniform is updated on the CPU side between draw invocations and is picked up by the vertex shader where it mutates gl_Position:

 basicShader.vs